Chrysalis (CHR 1008)

 Appeared live soon after Below the Salt was released but only stayed for 1972 and wasn't played once Nigel joined.

 March/April UK Tour; UK Autumn Tour; 1st US Tour.
-Bob sang it with Maddy providing high harmonies and was played per the record with inevitably sightly different instrumental breaks, but with a shorter outro.
+Bob sang it with Maddy providing high harmonies and was played per the record with inevitably slightly different instrumental breaks, but with a shorter outro.
+UK Christmas Tour.
+So probably played in Autumn tour as well

 UK Spring 'Back In Line' tour; Autumn Australian Tour; UK Autumn Tour.
 More pronounced lead guitar solo and often violin effects pedals used by Peter.
 First time it had been played with drums.
 The first verse is repeated at the end.
 Available on the 'In Concert' CD (1994).